itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.7.0 =
+* Built-in User Registration Integration added, allows to record referrals when new users are referred by affiliates.

 = 2.6.2 =
 * Registration form now allows optional or hidden first name and last name fields.